ucan-wg/invocation/README.md

 Thanks to [Christine Lemmer-Webber] for the many conversations about capability systems and the programming models that they enable.

 Thanks to [Rod Vagg] for the clarifications on IPLD Schema implicits and the general IPLD worldview

+Many thanks to [Juan Caballero] for his detailed questions and comments to help polish the spec.

 <!-- External Links -->